Yitzchak-SB/Yitzchak-SB/README.md

 ### 💬 A little bit about me:

-Hi I'm Yitzchak Siegel-Bareket, a Fullstack Developer from Binyamina, Israel.
+Hi I'm Yitzchak Siegel-Bareket, a Full-stack Developer from Binyamina, Israel.
-I always had the passion for solving problems, creating and designing. for many years i channeld my passion to the culinary world (as a chef, owner and manager) and to the lituaray field (as a B.A. graduate).
-Last January i exprinced some coding, and since then i never looked back.
+I always had the passion for solving problems, creating and designing. for many years I channeled my passion to the culinary world (as a chef, owner and manager) and to the literary field (as a B.A. graduate).
+Last January I experienced some coding, and since then I never looked back.
-I completed a FullStack bootcamp at ITC (Isreal Tech Chalenge) and had an amazing 3-month internship at Cellebrite in which i develped a whole program from scratch all the way to production.
+I completed a Full-Stack bootcamp at ITC (Israel Tech Challenge) and had an amazing 3-month internship at Cellebrite in which I developed a whole program from scratch all the way to production.
-I belive that finding success is not a sprint but a marathon, so this is only the begining and i'm super exicted about my future.
+I believe that finding success is not a sprint but a marathon, so this is only the beginning and I'm super excited about my future.

 ### 📫 How to reach me:
 <a href="https://www.facebook.com/itzikss"> Facebook </a> | <a href="https://www.linkedin.com/in/yitzchak-siegel-bareket/"> LinkedIn </a>